Wood takes no-hitter into 7th, Giants beat Cubs to stop skid

 Slater added an RBI double in the fourth.

+"I think over this last stretch of about a month, it seems like we've been playing sloppy ball," Slater said.
+"It's only a matter of time before we start taking advantage of other teams' mistakes instead of it being the other way around."

-All four runs Steele permitted were unearned.
+All four runs Steele permitted in 3 2/3 innings were unearned.
 He allowed five hits and walked one while striking out six.

+"One of those outings he had to work hard in some moments but we didn't play well behind him," Ross said.
+"Starting pitching and defense go together, so you get usually good outings when the defense plays well behind you.
+We didn't today.
+Made some mistakes that cost us a lot of runs."

 UP NEXT